MrGallo/Python-Exercise-Management/docs/_sources/exercises/codingbat-input-output/string-1/make-tags.md.txt

 The web is built with HTML strings like "&lt;i&gt;Yay&lt;/i&gt;" which draws Yay as italic text.
 In this example, the "i" tag makes &lt;i&gt; and &lt;/i&gt; which surround the word "Yay".
-Given tag and word strings, create the HTML string with tags around the word, e.g. "&lt;i&gt;Yay&lt;/i&gt;".
+Ask the user for a tag string, then ask the user for a word string.
+Print out the HTML string with tags around the word, e.g. "&lt;i&gt;Yay&lt;/i&gt;".

 This exercise was taken from [codingbat.com](https://codingbat.com/prob/p147483) and has been adapted for the Python language.
 There are many great programming exercises there, but the majority are created for Java.